wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

             You can also use IP address ranges for the `hostName`.
 For example, `192.168.1.2-10`.
 This should ensure that the cluster eventually recovers after failures.
 One shortcoming of doing this is that you can define a range only for the last portion of the IP address.
 You should also keep in mind that the smaller the range, the faster it discovers members since each node has to scan fewer potential members.

-        ??? tip "Click to see the instructions for AWS ECS membership scheme"
+        ??? tip "Click to see the instructions for the AWS ECS membership scheme"

             1. Create a working AWS ECS Cluster.
 Note the following when creating a cluster.
                 -   Note the `name` and `VPC CIDR block` of the cluster, as you will require them later for configurations.